billgraziano/xelogstash/README.md

 <a name="whats-new"></a>What's New
 ------------------------------------------

+### Release 1.8.1
+* [Prometheus](https://prometheus.io/) metrics are available at `/metrics`.
+This includes events read, events written and bytes of JSON written.
+These events are per domain, event, and server.
+It also include GO runtimes metrics.
+* Remove various GO deprecated functions
+* Cleaned up issues identified by [StaticCheck](https://staticcheck.dev/)

 ### Release 1.8
 * When running in a container, GOMAXPROCS is set to the CPU quota
 * Truncating strings better handles Unicode characters